push-based/observable-hq--audit/README.md

 To make the smithc from the placeholder to the video less visible I create a custom placeholder image.
-I make a screenshot, open [squoosh.app](https://squoosh.app/editor) upload my image and start tewaking until I have around 9KB (initially it was 105KB).
+I make a screenshot, open [squoosh.app](https://squoosh.app/editor) upload my image and start tewaking until I have around 9KB (initially it was 105KB) and used [www.base64-image.de](https://www.base64-image.de/) to make it a base64 string.

 I started to preload it to get a faster paint and after some measures i decided to inline it.
 Way faster and easier to apply.
 The `background-image: url()` is used here.